m5lk3n/how-tos/mini-keyboard/README.md

 Even with these IDs explicitely passed to the tool, the device wasn't recognized.
 I don't know why, but it kept on showing this [issue](https://github.com/kriomant/ch57x-keyboard-tool/issues/3).

-2. With "[The Newest Software](https://cdn.shopify.com/s/files/1/0655/8570/9299/files/New_Software.7z?v=1689124275)" from [aforementioned](https://sikaicase.com/blogs/support/setting-for-software) page, the device connection could not be established.
+2. With "[The Newest Software](https://cdn.shopify.com/s/files/1/0655/8570/9299/files/New_Software.7z?v=1689124275)" from [aforementioned](https://sikaicase.com/blogs/support/setting-for-software) page, the device connection could not be established either.